SEC Whistleblower Program

 Eligibility for an Award

 Most individuals, regardless of citizenship, can become eligible to receive awards under the SEC Whistleblower Program.
 This includes high-level corporate insiders and compliance personnel.
-The eligibility analysis, however, differs depending on the whistleblower’s relation to the company.
+The eligibility analysis, however, differs depending on the whistleblower’s relation to the company and how they obtained the information.
 An SEC whistleblower attorney can help a whistleblower determine whether they need to take any actions prior to submitting a tip to be eligible for an award.
-A skillful analysis may be the difference between a multimillion-dollar award and no award at all.

 Increase the Likelihood That the SEC Acts on a Whistleblower’s Tip

-Since 2011, the SEC Office of the Whistleblower has received more than 40,200 whistleblower tips.
+Since 2011, the SEC Office of the Whistleblower has received more than 52,400 whistleblower tips.
 The SEC has limited resources and can only investigate and pursue enforcement actions for a fraction of the tips received.
-An SEC whistleblower attorney can take certain steps to increase the likelihood that the SEC acts on a whistleblower’s tip.
+An experienced SEC whistleblower attorney can take certain steps to increase the likelihood that the SEC acts on a whistleblower’s tip.
 For example, an SEC whistleblower attorney can assist a whistleblower by investigating their case, identifying the key violations, and preparing a persuasive submission that will be more likely to cause the SEC to open an investigation.
-An SEC whistleblower lawyer can also identify and address potential evidentiary issues, which frequently arise in SEC whistleblower cases.
-Finally, as a practical matter, the SEC is more likely to act on a whistleblower’s tip if they receive a compelling submission from an SEC whistleblower law firm that has a track record of successfully representing whistleblowers.

 When determining the amount of an award, the SEC considers various factors that may increase or decrease an award percentage of between 10% and 30% of the total monetary sanctions collected.
 An SEC whistleblower attorney can help a whistleblower leverage these factors to maximize their award.
-In addition, an SEC whistleblower attorney can determine if a whistleblower is eligible for a “related action” award, which could significantly increase the amount of an award.
-Finally, if the SEC acts on a whistleblower’s information and brings a successful enforcement action in excess of $1 million, an SEC whistleblower lawyer can help prepare a detailed application for an award that makes a compelling case for a high award percentage of the total monetary sanctions collected.
+In addition, an SEC whistleblower attorney can determine whether a whistleblower is eligible for a “related action” award, which could significantly increase the amount of an award.

-Qualifying for an SEC Whistleblower Award
+SEC Whistleblower Lawyers’ Tips to Qualify for an SEC Whistleblower Award

 For more information about the SEC whistleblower process, see the SEC’s investor bulletin on SEC investigations.